 The premium template below is a great example.
 We see pictures of involved parties.
 We also see supplemental imagery that supports the ideas on the page.

 4. Make the Most of Your Proposal Template InDesign File

-Remember, one of the benefits of working with an InDesign business proposal template in Envato Elements is that you can use it, reuse it, and remix it any time you want.
-Take one of your existing layouts and try to mix it up with a little variation, like moving text boxes or placing imagery in a different space.
+Remember, an InDesign business proposal template can be reused.
+You can use it, reuse it, and remix it any time you want.
+Take one of your existing layouts and try to mix it up.
+Try things like moving text boxes or placing imagery in a different space.

 Don't throw your layouts away, even if there's some you don't plan to use right now.
 Instead, keep them for a rainy day—or your next multipage design project.
 This can be a great way to come up with ideas and spare layouts to use later.
-Freely experiment with design options by duplicating pages and creating your own custom variations.
+Freely experiment with design options.
+Try duplicating pages and creating your own custom variations.

 5. Let Your InDesign Proposal Template Reflect Your Brand

-When your target audience opens up your business plan InDesign template, it should feel like an extension and reflection of your brand.
+Imagine your target audience opens up your business plan InDesign template.
+It should feel like an extension and reflection of your brand.
 What do your other professional materials look like?
 Take a look at your business card, your website, and other pieces that represent your business.
 They should all look like members of the same visual family.